 The MBE consists of 200 multiple-choice questions on the first-year law courses: Criminal Law and Procedure, Civil Procedure, Contracts, Evidence, Real Property, Torts, and Constitutional Law.
 You’re given a set of 100 questions in the morning session and the second set of 100 questions in the afternoon session.
-You have three hours for each session, and all topics are tested in the morning and afternoon.
-It seems fairly basic, right?
+You will have three hours for each session, and all topics are tested in the morning and afternoon.
+Now let’s get into the MBE scoring.

 According to the official NCBE website, the performance information provided for the MBE is a “scaled score.”
 This scaled score can range from 40 to 200, and is calculated based on a confidential “statistical process.”
 The process adjusts the score on the current exam, to scale it to the difficulty of past exams.
 This is why it isn’t possible ahead of time to find out how many questions you need to pass.
 It’s not like popping a scantron into a machine reader, there is a complex analysis going on behind the scenes at the NCBE before you get your score.